rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 Rejects a resource from the pending array of given token.

-*Removes the resource from the token&#39;s pending resource array.Requirements:  - The caller must own the token or be an approved operator.  - `tokenId` must exist.  - `index` must be in range of the length of the pending resource array.Emits a {ResourceRejected} event.*
+*Removes the resource from the token&#39;s pending resource array.Requirements:  - The caller must own the token or be approved to manage the token&#39;s resources  - `tokenId` must exist.  - `index` must be in range of the length of the pending resource array.Emits a {ResourceRejected} event.*

 #### Parameters